wanloq/taskinator-cli/README.md

 During this mini-project, I applied core Go concepts to build a functional CLI Task Manager.
 Here a breakdown:

+## V1

-### V1 achieved all the functionalities needed but did not implement any interfaces
+✔ Achieved all the functionalities needed but did not implement any extra features to boost efficiency.

+## V2
+✔ Achieved all the needed functionalities.
-### V2 achieved all the functionalities and implemented an interface for handling the tasklist
+✔ Implemented an interface for handling the tasklist.
+✔ Implemented goroutines and channels for handling concurrent operations on tasks.
+✔ Implemnets a parser.
+✔ Implements a process task function for handling operations that can be done concurrently.
+✔
+✔
+✔

 ## 1. Go Syntax & Program Structure